pedromsantos/cs-kata/19_SocialNetwork/README.md

 > Alice - I love the weather today (5 minutes ago)
 ```

+## Acceptance criteria

+> Alice -> I love the weather today
+> Bob -> Damn!
+We lost!
+> Bob -> Good game though.
+> Charlie -> I'm in New York today!
+Anyone want to have a coffee?
+> Charlie follows Alice
+> Charlie follows Bob
+> Charlie wall
+> Charlie - I'm in New York today!
+Anyone wants to have a coffee?
+(15 seconds ago)
+> Bob - Good game though.
+(1 minute ago)
+> Bob - Damn!
+We lost!
+(2 minutes ago)
+> Alice - I love the weather today (5 minutes ago)

 ## Details

 Users submit commands to the application.